TaguhiHakobyan/NotesStorerApi/source/index.html.md

 You must replace `username` and`password` with your credentails and use [Base64 encoding](https://www.base64encode.org/).

-<aside class="notice">If you have trouble authenticating your requests, [contact the help center](https://taguhihakobyan.github.io/NotesStorerApi/#contact-us) for assistance. </aside>
+If you have trouble authenticating your requests, [contact the help center](https://taguhihakobyan.github.io/NotesStorerApi/#contact-us) for assistance.

 # API Reference